 We have entered into joint ventures with other Wells programs to acquire and own properties and are likely to enter into one or more joint venture agreements with other Wells programs for the acquisition, development or improvement of properties.
 (See "Investment Objectives and Criteria - Joint Venture Investments.")
 Wells Capital and its affiliates may have conflicts of interest in determining which Wells program should enter into any particular joint venture agreement.
 The co-venturer may have economic or business interests or goals which are or which may become inconsistent with our business interests or goals.
 In addition, should any such joint venture be consummated, Wells Capital may face a conflict in structuring the terms of the relationship between our interests and the interest of the affiliated co-venturer and in managing the joint venture.
-Since Wells Capital and its affiliates will control both the affiliated co-venturer and, to a certain extent, the Wells REIT, agreements and transactions between the co-venturers.
+Since Wells Capital and its affiliates will control both the affiliated co-venturer and, to a certain extent, the Wells REIT, agreements and transactions between the co-venturers with respect to any such joint venture will not have the benefit of arm's-length negotiation of the type normally conducted between unrelated co-venturers.
 (See "Risk Factors - Investment Risks.")